-Character Development – II (2 units)
+Character Development – In Your Finances (2 units)

 Character Development is a series of courses on the most important quality of a Christian – Christlike character.
 It’s the very opposite of the hypocrisy Jesus condemned in the religious leaders of His day.
 God wants us to walk in victory and become like His Son, Jesus Christ (Romans 8:28-29).
 Learning all about the Lord and the Bible is great.
 Learning to minister in power is wonderful.
 But if we do not develop His character we will eventually get shot down by the world, the flesh, or the devil.
 God has definite steps to achieve victory in each area of our lives and the twelve Character Development courses are where you’ll learn them.

-Ezra and Nehemiah – The Power of Restoration (2 units)
+The Book of Philippians (2 units)

 Evangelism (2 units)

 The word “evangelism” means taking the good news about salvation through Jesus Christ to other people.
 Jesus came to preach the gospel to the poor, and He is still doing that today through us, because we are His body (1 Corinthians 12:27).
 How do we learn to evangelize?
 Mainly by doing it.
 This is a “field experience” course, which involves witnessing for at least one and a half hours a week, turning in weekly lists of the people witnessed to, reading a missionary book (supplied) and writing five pages of notes on it.

 Saturday Seminar – June 1, 2019, 9AM-3PM – Word of Wisdom Workshop (2 units)